pelotech/drone-helm3/docs/parameter_reference.md

   prefix: armet # no effect
 ```

-It does not apply to configuration in the `settings` block, only in `environment`.
+It does not apply to configuration in the `settings` block, only in `environment`:

 ```yaml
 settings: